 Direct marketing uses a variety of different methods.
 Direct mail, mailshots and leafleting are widespread, and other forms of direct and integrated communication are growing in popularity.
-Telephone marketing, mobile marketing, email and texting offer more opportunities to reach your target market.
+Telephone marketing, mobile and SMS marketing and email marketing are also well established marketing methods and offer more opportunities to reach your target market.

 A direct marketing campaign with a clear call to action can help you boost your sales to existing customers, increase customer loyalty, recapture old customers and generate new business.

 Direct marketing can be evaluated and measured precisely.
-You can analyse results to see which target group was most responsive.
+For example, you can send out test marketing emails directing customers to specific campaign pages of your website.
+You can analyse results to see which email was most successful.
 You can also test your marketing with sample groups before you roll out the campaign that will deliver the best response rate.

 Whether you are targeting business (b2b) customers or consumers, direct marketing can deliver results.
 Choosing the right communication method is vital.
 Businesses can be more receptive to receiving sales calls than consumers, for example.
 Individuals will prefer different ways of contact, so make sure you take account of their preferences.